Kometa-Team/Kometa/docs/home/guides/synology.md

    ![](synology/dsm7-02.png)

-7. To add Environment Variables and Command Line Arguments click "Advance Settings".
+7. To add Environment Variables and Command Line Arguments click "Advanced Settings".
 (Optional)

    Information on available Command Line Arguments and Environment Variables can be found [here](../environmental)